Episode transcript The transcript is generated automatically by Podscribe, Sonix, Otter and other electronic transcription services.

 Ricardo (4s): Hello, everyone.
-Welcome to the five Minutes Podcast at this time of the year, usually first podcast of 2020.
-It's the time that you are reviewing your project's for the upcoming year, you are closing the Project from the previous year.
-And this made me to remember a book that I read, I would say maybe seven or eight years ago called Kill that company from Lisa Bodell.
-And this book is all about simplifying things and how it's hard to transform So what we discussed and we can see on that book is that why it's so hard to simplify things?
+Welcome to the Five Minutes Podcast at this time of the year, the usually the first podcast of 2020.
+It's the time that you are reviewing your projects for the upcoming year, you are closing the Project from the previous year.
+And this made me remember a book that I read, I would say maybe seven or eight years ago called Kill that company by Lisa Bodell.
+And this book is all about simplifying things and how it's hard to transform So what we discussed and we can see in that book is that why it's so hard to simplify things?

 Ricardo (1m 27s): So this week I will discuss a little bit more about why it's so hard to kill a Project, why so hard.
 Why many times we are in the middle of a project.
 And say why have we started Why did we start?
 Because it's so traumatic the process.
 And then next week, I want to discuss how to Kill.
 So I will share with you a little bit of my own experience since if you have to take or something like a bold decision, how do you do that?
 So going back on why it's so hard to kill a project so I can tell you four clear reasons for that.

 Ricardo (4m 20s): I love and I said many times there is a quote from Elliot Goldratt that he's one of my favorite coats.
-He sad that the first thing you need to do when you are inside a home is a stop digging.
+He said that the first thing you need to do when you are inside a home stops digging.
 What do I mean by that?
-It's somebody like, Oh, we already spell it. $1 million in this Project so let's spend one more and then you say, no, God, now I spent 2 million.
+It's somebody like, Oh, we already spell it. $1 million in this project so let's spend one more and then you say, no, God, now I spent 2 million.
 So let's spend two more.
-And at the end you just create a bigger in a bigger problem.
+And in the end, you just create a bigger in a bigger problem.
 So one of the key things is that if you notice you're on the wrong way, please stop as fast as you can to avoid the perception of the sun costs in the fourth one.

-Ricardo (5m 5s): That is for me, one of the most clear ones and one of the most challenging is to solve is the fear why we are so afraid of killing a project because people fear the failure killing is always connected to something that you didn't want because of course, if you knew upfront that the Project was a bad decision, then I need to ask you, why did you do that?
+Ricardo (5m 5s): That is for me, one of the clearest ones and one of the most challenging is to solve is the fear why we are so afraid of killing a project because people fear the failure killing is always connected to something that you didn't want because of course, if you knew up front that the Project was a bad decision, then I need to ask you, why did you do that?
 Right?
 It doesn't make any sense.
-So fear, fear of losing the job fear of having, I would say that stigma of all that group, that group, they were the ones that sail.
+So far, fear of losing the job fear of having, I would say that stigma of all that group, that group, they were the ones that sail.

-Ricardo (6m 26s): We were raise it to when we would not raise it to compete.
+Ricardo (6m 26s): We raised it to when we would not raise it to compete.
 So when do we compete and loos, we don't feel happy.
-You know, you don't feel happy.
+You know you don't feel happy.
 Oh God, I was trying to be the champion of this volleyball tournament.
 And then I lost, but very happy.
 It's not common.
-Nobody that is engaged with a project.
+Nobody is engaged with a project.
 There is a failure once to be part of it.
-And this is why most of the time, people try to drag that for whatever, until he or she finds a new job and moves on.
+And this is why most of the time, people try to drag that for whatever until he or she finds a new job and move on.
 So when the project collapses, nobody is there to witness the failure.

-Ricardo (7m 6s): So these are the basic four challenges that make killing a project, such a hard work.
+Ricardo (7m 6s): So these are the basic four challenges that make killing a project, such hard work.
 Next week.
 I want to talk to you about how do you handle this?
 How do you work and create an environment where killing bad ideas or killing complexity, it's taken in a serious and at the same time, positive way.
 And this is good.
-What will discuss in the second part of this podcast called Kill that Project.
-So I hope you enjoy the podcast and see you next week with another five minute podcast, take care.
+What will discuss in the second part of this podcast called Kill that Project?
+So I hope you enjoy the podcast and see you next week with another Five Minutes Podcast, take care.